 Ram Dass has also pointed out that when we identify with depression, we feel that it encompasses more of our life than it actually does.
 Disproportionate or exclusive identification with any part of us – whether that’s depression or the ego – stops us from seeing the totality.
 Ram Dass said that when someone comes to him to say they are depressed, he asks, “Are you completely depressed?”
 And they respond, “Yes, I’m completely depressed”.
 Then Ram Dass replies, “Is the part of you that is aware that you are depressed also depressed?”
 And they have to concede, “No, that part of me isn’t depressed.”
 So you work from that realisation.

 You are never completely depressed.
-Moreover, when you see that the part of you that is just aware is constant, you can start practising being the Witness.
+Moreover, when you see that the part of you that is just aware is a constant, you can start practising being the Witness.
 Then the grip of depression weakens.
-The choking constriction of the python loosens.
-It slithers away a few feet from you, and you can be calmly aware of it exactly for what it is, and recognise what it takes (i.e. saying “that snake is me” or “stay away”) for it to slither back to you and wrap itself around you again.
+You can be calmly aware of the black fog that is depression without being enmeshed in it.

 All of this takes practice and time.
 Non-identification and mindfulness are not necessarily going to make a mental health issue disappear.
 But they are effective remedies and coping mechanisms.
-And they can be absolutely crucial if a depressive episode returns, so that even if there is little room for the Witness to poke its head through the fog, at least if it can for a moment, you know that you’re not completely lost and helpless.
+And they can be absolutely crucial if a depressive episode returns.
+Even if there is little room for the Witness to poke its head through the fog, at least if it can for a moment, you know that you’re not completely lost and helpless.